2023 – 2026

 The first model, Mistral 7B, shipped on September 27, 2023 — five months after incorporation.
 It was released via a magnet link posted to X, a deliberate stylistic choice that the lab repeated for Mixtral 8x7B in December 2023.
 The release-by-torrent pattern signaled an open-source identity that the subsequent licensing turn at the Microsoft partnership and the Mistral Research License would complicate.

-The funding arc — through ASML's September 2025 Series C
+The funding arc — from ASML's September 2025 Series C to the March 2026 debt round

 ASML's strategic position in EUV lithography for advanced semiconductor fabrication makes the investment substantively unusual: the deal is widely read as a Europe-on-Europe sovereignty bet, ASML buying a stake in the European frontier-AI tenant most likely to consume next-generation compute that ASML's lithography ultimately enables.
-Through April 2026, the Series C remains Mistral's largest single round and the largest European AI investment to date.
+The Series C remains Mistral's largest single equity round and the largest European AI investment to date.
 The lab has not publicly disclosed gross revenue or operating margin.

 The February 2024 Microsoft partnership